Spotify Promotion for Afrobeats Artists: 2026 Guide

 Balanced growth (recommended for most independent artists): Nigeria 40%, UK 25%, US 15%, South Africa 10%, other diaspora markets 10%.
 This split captures volume for algorithmic seeding in the genre's home market while building revenue from higher-paying diaspora markets.

-For a detailed breakdown of how geo-targeting affects per-stream rates across markets, read our guide to Spotify geo-targeting hacks.
+For a detailed breakdown of how geo-targeting affects per-stream rates across markets, read our guide to Spotify geo-targeting strategies.

 Social Media Strategy: Where Afrobeats Promotion Compounds